Copilot Cloud Agent Organization Controls¶

 - Standard GitHub runner:

-ubuntu-latest(default) - Labeled runner: a runner matching a specified group name and/or label — use this for larger runners, GPU access, or self-hosted runners with internal network access
+ubuntu-latest(default) - Labeled runner: a runner matching a specified group name, label, or both.
+Use this for larger runners, GPU access, or self-hosted runners with internal network access

 A separate toggle controls whether individual repositories can override the org default using a copilot-setup-steps.yml workflow.
 Disable it to enforce a consistent runner type across the organization.

-Cloud agent's internet access is restricted by a firewall to limit data exfiltration risks.
-Org owners configure all firewall settings; repositories can customize within org-permitted bounds.
+A firewall restricts cloud agent's internet access to limit data exfiltration risks.
+Org owners configure all firewall settings.
+Repositories can customize within the bounds the org permits.

-Org-level controls are in the cloud agent settings page:
+Org-level controls live on the cloud agent settings page:

 | Setting | Options |